Sports Injury Claims

 Medical negligence following a sports injury

-If you sustain an injury while playing sport, at either amateur or professional level, it is not unreasonable to expect to receive a good standard of care and treatment.
+If you sustain an injury while playing a sport, at either amateur or professional level, it is not unreasonable to expect to receive a good standard of care and treatment.
 Medical negligence following an injury can slow down the recovery and rehabilitation process or even make an injury worse.
 If a professional athlete suffers as a result of negligence or substandard treatment, it can be hard for them to return to form.
 This can have a serious impact on their career and potentially result in a significant loss of earnings claim.

 However, it’s not just athletes who sustain sports injuries.
 Spectators might also become injured while watching a game, race or match.
 Spectators might slip or trip on an uneven or poorly maintained surface or become injured because of defect elsewhere in a stadium or in the stands.
 Badly organised events with, for example, poor crowd control, can also result in spectators becoming injured.